El Salvador Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay if I move to El Salvador?
+How much income tax do I pay in El Salvador if I'm a resident employee?

-What are the mandatory social security contributions in El Salvador?
+What are the mandatory social contributions I need to pay as an employee in El Salvador?

-Is there a standard deduction or personal exemption in El Salvador?
+Is there a standard deduction in El Salvador's income tax system?

 Compare El Salvador with another country